translate-tools/linguist/README.md

 Linguist is very convenient to use.

+- Supports all translation services in the world (read about [custom translators](./docs/CustomTranslator.md))
 - Real time page translations without reloading
 - Translate selected text segments
-- Translate input text manually
+- Translate any text you entered
-- Dictionary for saving important translations
+- Dictionary to keep important translations
-- Supports all translation services (even your own service)

 Supported translators out of the box: